-In an effort to assist our genealogists in their never-ending search for their ancestors, our Education Director, Judi Lewis, has begun submitting helpful research tips.
+In an effort to assist our genealogists in their never-ending search for their ancestors, our Education Director of 2016/2017, Judi Lewis, has begun submitting helpful research tips.
 Check our the links below, after you've read about this year's Seminar and Workshop.

 Register here using PayPal (no PayPal account required), or, mail your check to TCGS, P. O. Box 3956, Sonora, CA 95370.
-Please indicate your telephone number with your check.
+Please include your telephone number on your check.

 June 12, 2017